 Calcium pyrophosphate dihydrate deposition disease

-Calcium pyrophosphate dihydrate disease (CPPD disease), also known as pyrophosphate arthropathy or pseudogout, is defined by the co-occurrence of arthritis with evidence of CPPD deposition within the articular cartilage.
+Calcium pyrophosphate dihydrate disease (CPPD), also known as pyrophosphate arthropathy or pseudogout, is defined by the co-occurrence of arthritis with evidence of CPPD deposition within the articular cartilage.

 The terminology regarding CPPD disease has been confusing, with chondrocalcinosis, CPPD, and pseudogout often used synonymously.
 Indeed, although initially described as chondrocalcinosis articularis, it is now understood that imaging findings of chondrocalcinosis do not always indicate CPPD disease 9.

 In response, in 2011 the European League Against Rheumatism (EULAR) proposed a standardized terminology corresponding to clinical presentation 9:

 - CPPD: occurrence of calcium pyrophosphate crystals, with or without symptoms

 - asymptomatic CPPD: chondrocalcinosis +/- changes of osteoarthritis, but clinically asymptomatic

 - acute CPPD crystal arthritis (formerly pseudogout): self-limiting synovitis in the setting of CPPD